LogoLogo

 Setting your webhook secret

 You'll need to set up your secret in two places: EverTransit webhooks and on your server.
-Remember that previously, when we were creating a webhook, we had to enter a value in the input secret in order to create our webhook.
+Remember that previously, when we were creating a webhook, we had to enter a value in the input in order to create our webhook.
 In this way, we set the secret in the webhook.
 However, if you did not take note of this value, you can go to the webhook details and copy it by clicking on Show button and then copying it.

 Also, if you want to change it, you can Edit the webhook and enter the new value.